The context

 From reactive management

-The impact of Kelmia Signals is not measured only in recovered sales — it's measured in the type of conversation the sales team can now have with their clients.
+The impact of Kelmia Signals isn’t measured solely in recovered sales—it’s measured in the type of conversation the sales team can now have with its customers.

 Before Signals